natyiassanori/RepoScore/README.md

 instead I'm only catching the InvalidArgumentException so the user can have at least one feedback.
 Error handling can be more robust.
 - **Persistent Caching**: Replace in-memory cache with a more robust solution (e.g., Redis).
 A background job could refresh repository scores hourly.
 - **Ranking repositories** - it was not in the requirements but we could return the repositories ordered by score (highest to lowest)
+- **Score normalization** - as I mentioned in the section 'Score of Stars and Forks', I implemented it in the beginning but decided to remove it after thinking more about the design and deciding to go for a interface approach.
+But is would be a nice feature to have :)
 ---

 ## About the Use of AI